- As low as $250/Night

 - Condo

-Feel memorable oceanfront living in this gorgeously appointed 2-bedroom, 2-bath condo located in the iconic Renaissance Tower at Myrtle Beach Resort.
-With beautiful expansive vistas of the Atlantic from the private balcony, this high-rise escape promises serene sunrises and calming ocean breezes.
+Feel memorable oceanfront living in this charmingly appointed 2-bedroom, 2-bath condo located in the iconic Renaissance Tower at Myrtle Beach Resort.
+With charming expansive vistas of the Atlantic from the private balcony, this high-rise escape promises serene sunrises and relaxing ocean breezes.

 Your stay will include a starter set of linens and supplies: